Weller Academic Building, Room 204

 c.
 Non-Becker community members are required to obtain a Becker sponsor to administer a survey/conduct research on campus involving any Becker community member.

-Step Two: The Office of Institutional Research (IR), in consultation with the Becker College Research Review Committee, must review and approve research involving members of the Becker Community.
+Step Two: The Office of Institutional Research and Assessment (IR&A), in consultation with the Becker College Research Review Committee, must review and approve research involving members of the Becker Community.
 To obtain approval:

 a.
 Fill out the online Survey Approval Form.
 IR&A should receive the form at least two weeks prior to the desired data collection timeline.

 b.
 The requester will be informed by email if the research project request is approved.
 IR&A may recommend appropriate timing for data collection; provide advice on survey design; provide guidelines for sample size; work with individuals to set obtainable (or realistic) response rate goals and share information about existing survey questions and/or to minimize duplication.

 c.
 Once a survey is approved, annual approval is required.
-Inform IR of all subsequent administrations of approved surveys so that the survey calendar can be updated.
+Inform IR&A of all subsequent administrations of approved surveys so that the survey calendar can be updated.

 d.
 Approved surveys will be listed on the survey calendar with survey title and administration date(s).